Why You Should Take Website Security Seriously

 One of the more notable consequences of a hack that could likely turn a company belly up and take years to recover from.
 If a hacker manages to get inside a website with customer data, all the customers could be compromised as their personal details are readily accessible to the cybercriminals.

-Imagine having your Takealot or Amazon details shared with a hacker.
+Imagine having your Amazon details shared with a hacker.
 They’d make off with whatever they can using your account to pay and keep your personal and banking details for their other wicked plans.
 They’d also use your details to make purchases on the dark web, perhaps even selling your personal information as well.

 If something of the sort happened, you’d likely never shop at that website again, and they’d go out of business as the trust would be eviscerated.
 It works the same way for smaller websites, even those with just newsletter subscribers.